 “Our biggest challenge in this new century is to take an idea that seems abstract – sustainable development – and turn it into a reality for all the world’s people.” – Kofi Annan, UN Secretary-General

-To compete in the 21st century, organizations must commit to a comprehensive approach to sustainability.
-GETF is dedicated to helping organizations focus their business strategy through the development of innovative approaches and tools to maximize efficiency and promote sustainability.
-We have developed successful models for cooperation that support public and private sector stakeholders in achieving economic, social, and environmental gains.
-GETF utilizes a systems approach for managing environmental, energy, security, and safety risks to help organizations identify and prioritize their areas of concern, develop appropriate planning mechanisms, and ensure successful implementation.
+In the 21st century, a comprehensive approach to sustainability must be a central part of the work of international development and conservation organizations.
+GETF is dedicated to helping organizations develop innovative approaches and tools to maximize efficiency and promote sustainability through their work around the world.
+We have developed successful models for cooperation that support public and private sector stakeholders in achieving economic, social and environmental gains.